Hyperelliptic Schottky Problem and Stable Modular Forms

-In particular, $Q$ contains the canonical model of $C$.
-Polarizing the bilinear form and varying the local co-ordinates we show that $Q$ contains the secant variety of the canonical model of $C$: this means that the quadric is trivial (see \cite{CSB} page 12) and so . \end{proof} See also \cite{VV} proposition 2.1, \cite{Welt} proposition 4.8 and \cite{MVdeg} appendix A. $\\$

-\textit{The ``heat equation'' for rank 24 lattices} $\quad$ Let $(\L,Q)$ be a lattice of rank 24.
-The classification of these lattices is due to Niemeier, but it has been simplified by Venkov proving and using the following identity
+\end{subsection} \begin{subsection}{The ``heat equation'' for Niemeier quadratic forms} The classification of rank $24$ quadratic forms is due to Niemeier, but it has been simplified by Venkov proving and using the following identity \begin{theorem}[Venkov, cf. \cite{LatCod} Section 3] Let $(\L,Q)$ be a rank $24$ quadratic form, then

-where $r_2(\L)$ is the number of roots, $\RR_2(\L)$ is the set of roots and 48 is the rank of the lattice times 2.
-The proof relies upon the theory of degree 1 modular forms with harmonic coefficients, it is explained in \cite{LatCod} section 3.
-Polarizing this identity one gets
+where $r_2(\L)$ is the number of roots and $\RR_2(\L)$ is the set of roots. \end{theorem} The proof relies upon the theory of degree 1 modular forms with harmonic coefficients.
+Let us draw a consequence of this result about the Fourier-Jacobi expansion of theta series (cf. equation (\ref{FJ})).